-Drivers who had a valid Missouri Chauffeur's License on May 13, 1988 and who only operate within Missouri are eligible for a grandfathered exception.

-Standard or Apportioned License Plated Vehicle "F"-plated Covered Farm Vehicle Interstate Commerce Interstate Commerce Medical certification is not required for custom harvesters, bee keepers transporting live bees, or to the drivers of farm straight trucks (without trailers) owned and controlled by the farmer operating within a 150 air-mile radius of the farm transporting agricultural products, farm supplies or machinery to or from the farm.
+Standard or Apportioned License Plated Vehicle

+"F"-plated Covered Farm Vehicle

+Medical certification is not required for custom harvesters, bee keepers transporting live bees, or to the drivers of farm straight trucks (without trailers) owned and controlled by the farmer operating within a 150 air-mile radius of the farm transporting agricultural products, farm supplies or machinery to or from the farm.

 This exception does not apply to for-hire operation or to vehicles transporting hazardous material required to be placarded.

+Missouri has adopted the exceptions noted above for interstate commerce.
+In addition to those exceptions the following apply:

+Medical certification is not required if the driver operates solely in intrastate commerce and had a valid Missouri chauffeur's license on or before May 13, 1988.

+This exception is not applicable if the vehicle has a GVWR/GVW of 10,001 lbs. or more and used to transport hazardous material.

+Medical certification is not required for drivers of vehicles operated solely in intrastate commerce with a GVWR/GCWR of 26,000 pounds or less.
+This exception does not apply if the vehicle is used to transport any type or quanitity of hazardous material.

-Drivers of covered farm vehicles are not required to be medically certified under the following conditions: GVWR or GVW of 26,000 lbs. or less can operate anywhere in the United States.
+Drivers of covered farm vehicles are not required to be medically certified under the following conditions:

+GVWR or GVW of 26,000 lbs. or less can operate anywhere in the United States.

 GVWR or GVW of 26,001 lbs. or more, drivers operating in state(s) other than their registered state are limited to 150 air mile radius from the farm or ranch.

 The vehicle cannot be used in for-hire operation.

-The exception does not apply to Intrastate Commerce vehicles required to be placarded for Missouri has adopted the exceptions noted above for interstate commerce.
-In addition to those exceptions the following apply: Medical certification is not required if the driver operates solely in intrastate commerce and had a valid Missouri chauffeur's license on May 13, 1988.
-Medical certification is not required for drivers of vehicles operated solely in intrastate commerce with a GVWR/ GCWR of 26,000 pounds or less.
-This exception does not apply if the vehicle is used to transport any type or quantity of hazardous material. hazardous material.
-Intrastate Commerce Drivers of covered farm vehicles are not required to be medically certified.
+The exception does not apply to vehicles required to be placarded for hazardous material.

+Drivers of covered farm vehicles are not required to be medically certified.

 The driver cannot transport products for-hire or transporting placardable hazardous materials.